TheFloatingBrain/BorrowPlusPlus/README.md

 ## Completed
 - [x] Fix moving and referencing unowned boxes.
 - [x] Fix the one foot-gun (the move semantics) that exists in this library.
 This may be able to be done via template specialization, instantiating owning/non-owning Boxes.
-I credit https://github.com/ZisIsNotZis/cppBorrow by ZisIsNotZis with that idea.
+I credit [cppBorrow by ZisIsNotZis](https://github.com/ZisIsNotZis/cppBorrow) with that idea.
 Im basically adding implicit value semantics and garbage collection to his idea.
 - [x] Fix the one foot gun where it someone can write Box< DATA_TYPE > instead of OWNED_BOX< DATA_TYPE > when returning from a function.

 # Current Example (Other Examples of Borrowers Availible in /Examples)